VACUMM FORMED TRAYS

 - Anti-Static PVC

-For shipping applications and not for long term use.
-Coating will become less effective with time and use.
-This is generally a thin gauge option in .030 starting thickness.
-Surface Resistivity of material 10e^9.
+- For shipping applications and not for long-term use.
+The coating will become less effective with time and use.
+This is generally a thin gauge option in .030 starting thickness—surface Resistivity of material 10e^9.

 - Conductive Styrene Black

-The material can be used for semi-reusable and reusable trays as ESD properties are set in the material.
+- The material can be used for semi-reusable and reusable trays as ESD properties are set in the material.
 It is not a coated material.
 Surface resistivity 10e^4 to 10e^7.
-Black Conductive Styrene is generally a thin gauge option stocked in .030” starting thickness.
+Black Conductive Styrene is generally a thin gauge option with a .030” starting thickness.

 - PETG Anti-Static Material

-Description: For shipping applications and not for long term use.
-Coating will become less effective with time and use.
+- Description: For shipping applications and not for long-term use.
+The coating will become less effective with time and use.
 This is generally a thin gauge option in .030 starting thickness.
 Surface Resistivity of material 10e^9.

-- ESD Material(heavy gauge for reusable material handling trays)
+- ESD Material(a heavy gauge for reusable material handling trays)

 - HDPE Blue Ant-Static Material(heavy gauge)

-Anti-static, generally blue, do not hold a charge for very long.
+- Anti-static, generally blue, do not hold a charge for very long.
 A charge of 5000 volts is fully decayed in less than 2 seconds.
 This material requires a relative humidity of 15% or greater, so it won’t do the job in very dry atmospheres.
-The advantage of this material is that it does not slough conductive particles and is therefore usable in clean room situations.
+The advantage of this material is that it does not slough conductive particles and is therefore usable in cleanroom situations.
 Trays meet minimum specifications per MILB-81705B.
 The base material, high density polyethylene, has high impact strength.
-Tested to less than 1012 ohms per square inch.
+It is tested to less than 1012 ohms per square inch.

 - HDPE Black Conductive(heavy gauge)